Article first published in March 2018 and updated in June 2019

-But why do customers and subscribers prefer interactive content?
-And if they do, how do we as an industry rise to meet their demands?
+However, why do customers and subscribers prefer interactive content?
+Moreover, if they do, how do we, as an industry, rise to meet their demands?

 What is interactive content in email?

-Interactive content is anything that requires a viewer to actively engage and participate with the content to access the full experience, usually by tapping, swiping, or interacting with the piece of content.
+is anything that requires a viewer to engage actively and participate with the content to access the full experience, usually by tapping, swiping, or interacting with the piece of content.
 Interactive email just incorporates that premise into an email campaign.

-Due to technical challenges, email is still playing catch-up when it comes to adding interactivity.
+Due to technical challenges, email’s still playing catch-up when it comes to adding interactivity.
 However, there are a few ways to give your emails an interactive edge right now.
-Soon though, we expect emails to be on par with other web properties.
-Gmail seems to already be laying the groundwork for this to happen.
+Soon, though, we expect emails to be on par with other web properties.
+Gmail seems to be already laying the groundwork for this to happen.

-GIFS are probably the most prevalent example of interactive content in email, but linking to videos or other interactive experiences is becoming more common.
-This great holiday GIF from Fundbox, for example, uses motion to capture the eye and lead it down the page towards a CTA.
+There are many ways to help make an email interactive.
+One way is through the use of GIFs.
+While GIFS are probably the most prevalent example of interactive content in an email, linking to videos or other interactive experiences is becoming more common.
+This excellent holiday GIF from Fundbox, for example, uses motion to capture the eye and lead it down the page towards a CTA.

 According to an interactive email survey, consumers, above anything else, want to have fun.
 More than they want to be informed, or made to feel curious, customers are looking for their favorite brands to entertain them with cutting-edge interactive content.
 In fact, according to DemandGen, 91% of B2B buyers prefer to consume interactive and visual content.